powellz/gemxtest/doc/GEMX_ENGINE_UG.md

-typename t_FloatType | A, B and C matrix element type. | configured by GEMX_dataType.<br> default value is short. typename t_FloatEqIntType | the integer type that has the same bit width as the t_FloatType. | configured by GEMX_dataEqIntType. <br> default value is short. typename t_XdataType | matrix X element type. | configured by GEMX_XdataType.<br> default value is int32_t. unsigned int t_DdrWidth | number of matrix A, B or C elements in a memory word retrieved from one DDR.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 4. unsigned in t_XDdrWidth | number of matrix X elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_XDdrWidth = 64/sizeof(t_XDataType). | configured by GEMX_XddrWidth.<br> default value is 16. unsigned int t_aColMemWords | number of memory words that form the columns of the local block buffer for matrix A. | configured by GEMX_gemmKBlocks.<br> default value is 1. unsigned int t_aRowMemWords | number of memory words that form the rows of the local block buffer for matrix A. | configured by GEMX_gemmMBlocks.<br> default value is 2.
+typename t_FloatType | A, B and C matrix element type. | configured by GEMX_dataType.<br> default value is short. typename t_FloatEqIntType | the integer type that has the same bit width as the t_FloatType. | configured by GEMX_dataEqIntType. <br> default value is short. typename t_XdataType | matrix X element type. | configured by GEMX_XdataType.<br> default value is int32_t. unsigned int t_DdrWidth | number of matrix A, B or C elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 32. unsigned in t_XDdrWidth | number of matrix X elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_XDdrWidth = 64/sizeof(t_XDataType). | configured by GEMX_XddrWidth.<br> default value is 16. unsigned int t_aColMemWords | number of memory words that form the columns of the local block buffer for matrix A. | configured by GEMX_gemmKBlocks.<br> default value is 1. unsigned int t_aRowMemWords | number of memory words that form the rows of the local block buffer for matrix A. | configured by GEMX_gemmMBlocks.<br> default value is 2.